 Most reports that can be generated do not have DFX-specific sections, but useful information can be extracted nonetheless.
 For example, utilization information can be obtained by using the -pblocks switch for the report_utilization command.
-This shows the used and available resources within a given reconfigurable module.
-Here is an example using the design from the Vivado Design Suite Tutorial: Dynamic Function eXchange (UG947) [Ref 1]:
+This shows the used and available resources within a given RM.
+Here is an example using the design from the Vivado Design Suite Tutorial: Dynamic Function eXchange (UG947):

+'''

 report_utilization -pblocks [get_pblocks pblock_count]

+'''